Last updated on .

 Tomb of Fr.
 Theodosius

-Just outside the church is the tomb of Father Theodosius (1913-1991), who once served at the Monastery of Martha and Mary.
+Just outside the church is the tomb of Father Theodosius (1913-1991), who once served at the monastery.
+One story about his life is particularly fascinating.

 Tomb of Fr.
 Theodosius